geoserver/geoserver/CONTRIBUTING.md

    git add .
    git commit -m "fixed bug xyz"
 ```

 2. Push the change up to your GitHub repository.

 ```
    git push origin my_bugfix
 ```

 3. Visit your GitHub repository page and issue the pull request.

 4. At this point the core developers will be notified of the pull request and review it at the earliest convenience.
 Core developers will review the patch and might require changes or improvements to it; it will be up to the submitter to amend the pull request and keep it alive until it gets merged.

 > Please be patient, pull requests are often reviewed in spare time so turn-around can be a little slow.
-If a pull request becomes stale with no feedback from the submitter for a couple of months, it will linked to from a JIRA issue (to avoid losing the partial work) and then be closed.
+If a pull request becomes stale with no feedback from the submitter for a couple of months, it will be linked to a JIRA issue (to avoid losing the partial work) and then be closed.

 ## Pull Request Guidelines

 The following guidelines are meant to ensure that your pull request is as easy as possible to review.

-* Ensure your IDE/editor is properly configured
+- Ensure your IDE/editor is properly configured

   Ensure that your development environment is properly configured for GeoServer development.
 A common issue is a text editor is configured to use tabs rather than spaces.

-* Include only relevant changes
+- Include only relevant changes

   Ensure the patch only contains changes relevant to the issue you are trying to fix.
 A common mistake is to include whitespace and formatting changes along with the relevant changes.
 These changes, while they may seem harmless, make the patch much harder to read.

-* Fix one thing at a time
+- Fix one thing at a time

   Do not batch up multiple unrelated changes into a single patch.
 If you want to fix multiple issues work on them separately and submit separate patches for them.

-* Always add a test
+- Always add a test

-  Given a large code base, the large number of external contributors, and the fast evolution of the code base, tests are really the only line of defense against accidental breakage of the contributed functionality.
+  Given a large codebase, a large number of external contributors, and the fast evolution of the code base, tests are really the only line of defense against accidental breakage of the contributed functionality.
 That is why we always demand to have at least one test, it's not a "punishment", but a basic guarantee your changes will still be there, and working, in future releases.

-* Referer to a Jira ticket from the commit message
+- Referer to a Jira ticket from the commit message

   Release managers generate a changelog by checking the tickets resolved for a given target version, if there is none, your contribution won't show up.
-So always create a ticket associated to your commits, and refer to it from your commit message.
+So always create a ticket associated with your commits, and refer to it from your commit message.

-* Be patient
+- Be patient

-  The core developers review community patches in spare time.
+  The core developers review community patches in their spare time.
 Be cognizant of this and realize that just as you are contributing your own free time to the project, so is the developer who is reviewing and applying your patch.

-* Tips
+- Tips

   Include a test case that shows your patch fixes an issue (or adds new functionality).
 If you do not include a test case the developer reviewing your work will need to create one.

-  [JIRA Issue](https://osgeo-org.atlassian.net/projects/GEOS/issues) are used to list your fix in the release notes each release.
+  [JIRA Issue](https://osgeo-org.atlassian.net/projects/GEOS/issues) are used to list your fix in the release notes for each release.
 You can link to the JIRA ticket in your pull request description.

 ## Commit Guidelines

 GeoServer does not have much in the way of strict commit policies.
 Our current conventions are:

 1. **Add copyright headers:**

-   * Remember to add a copyright header with the year of creation to any new file.
+   - Remember to add a copyright header with the year of creation to any new file.
 As an example, if you are adding a file in 2018 the copyright header would be:

    ```
    /* (c) 2018 Open Source Geospatial Foundation - all rights reserved